microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_ReadMemory" class="anchor"></a>:leftwards_arrow_with_hook: ReadMemory Request

 Reads bytes from memory at the provided location.
+Clients should only call this request if the capability 'supportsReadMemoryRequest' is true.

 ```typescript
 interface ReadMemoryRequest extends Request {